NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ]
 ```

-Once again, just as it was for auxiliary graphs, this is only valid for the unconstrained version of the query.
-The constrained version would instead look like this.
+This is only valid for the unconstrained version of the query.
+The `intermediate category` constraint version
+would look like this.

 ```
 "results": [